Db2-DTE-POC/wxddemo/docs/wxd-connections.md

 In the above settings, you will need to replace the following values:

-   * hostname - `watsonxdata` when connecting to the image externally, and  `ibm-lh-presto-svc` when connecting internally
+   * hostname - `region.techzone-server.com` when connecting to the image externally, and  `ibm-lh-presto-svc` when connecting internally
    * catalog - What is the name of the catalog that we are accessing
    * schema - The schema inside the catalog that will be used